growi-dev/blog_content/_drafts/The-Slow-Learner.md

 ## Missing Skills
 I'm not a feature complete software engineer.
 I'm not a feature complete human being.
 I have many shortcomings and some of them impacted my carrer quite a bit.
 Learning being the most prominent of them.
 I have major difficulties learning mechanical skills.
 By mechanical skills I mean skills that require you to follow a given set of instructions to solve a problem.
-The core skill here is to select the right strategy or follow the right path thru the for the problem.
+The core skill here is to select the right strategy, follow the right path thru the instruction set, to handle the problem.
+To be able to apply the c
 memorize stuff
 just use what other have given you